Memphis named one of the top cities for jobs this year

 MEMPHIS, Tenn. — Memphis is ranked No. 4 in a study of the top cities for jobs in 2020 released Wednesday by Glassdoor.

-According to the study there are 23,268 job openings in Memphis, with a media base salary of $48,336 and a media home value of $150,648.
+According to the study there are 23,268 job openings in Memphis, with a median base salary of $48,336 and a median home value of $150,648.
 The three hottest jobs are Registered Nurse, Cashier and Front End Developer.

 Glassdoor, a job posting website, ranked cities according to factors including how easy it is to get a job, how affordable it is to live there and how satisfied employees are working there.